Yabarji/liferay-javascript-portlet/README.md

 </script>
 ```

-__Tips and tricks__
+#### Tips and tricks

+##### Use dynamic root element

-- To use multiple portlets on the same page, you might need to dynamically name your root element.
+To use multiple portlets on the same page, you might need to dynamically name your root element.
 Portlet ID that is provided when calling through Portlet will help you.
 Example:

 ```html
 <div id="myrootelement" th:id="${portletId}></div>
 ```

+##### Start your application manually and attach it to your root element

-- Start your application manually and attach it to your root element.
+Start your application manually and attach it to your root element.
 ReactJS works this way by default but in Angular, **don't** use **ng-app** -attribute.
 Instead use:

 ```javascript
 angular.bootstrap(document.getElementById(portletId), ['mymodule']);
 ```

-- Use hash routes to enable portal working as well
+##### Use hash routes to enable portal working as well

+So application addresses look like _/web/guest/home#/myroute_.

 **On Angular 1**